 In order to qualify for this benefit program, you must be a resident of the state of Hawaii, a U.S. national, citizen, or qualified alien in need of health care/insurance assistance, whose financial situation would be characterized as low income.
 You must not be age 65 or older, blind, or disabled.

-- Rental assistance for single moms in Honolulu
+Rental Assistance for Single Mothers in Honolulu

 Hawaii provides services for single mothers under the federal Tenant-Based Rental Assistance Program.
 While there are several target areas of the program, perhaps the most important focus is on single mothers that need safe yet affordable housing for their young families.